Leander Paes

 Paes received the Major Dhyan Chand Khel Ratna award, India's highest sporting honor, in 1996–97; the Arjuna Award in 1990; the Padma Shri award in 2001; and India's third-highest civilian award, the Padma Bhushan prize, in January 2014 for his outstanding contributions to tennis.
 He won a bronze medal for India in men's singles at the 1996 Atlanta Olympic Games making him the first Asian in Olympic history to win a tennis medal and the only Indian to date.
 He competed in consecutive Olympics from 1992 to 2016, making him the only tennis player to compete in seven Olympic Games.
 He is also the most decorated male tennis player in Asian Games history with 5 Gold and 3 Bronze medals.
-He was won medals in every category (singles, doubles, mixed doubles and team event) and is the highest Indian gold medal winning athlete across all sports in Asian Games history.
+He was won medals in every category (singles, doubles, mixed doubles and team event) and is the highest Indian gold medal-winning athlete across all sports in Asian Games history.

-He is a former Davis Cup team captain, where in addition his Davis Cup all-time doubles win record with 45 victories, he also has the fourth highest number of overall wins in Davis Cup history with 93 total victories across singles and doubles in a 30 year career for India with match wins in 4 different decades.
+He is a former Davis Cup team captain, where in addition his Davis Cup all-time doubles win record with 45 victories, (and a record unbeaten winning streak of 24 matches), he also has the fourth highest number of overall wins in Davis Cup history with 93 total victories across singles and doubles in a record 30-year career for India with match wins in 4 different decades-making him the only player to achieve that.
 He played in World Team Tennis for the Washington Kastles.
-He was on the 2009, 2011, 2012, 2013, 2014, and 2015 championship teams and was named Male MVP for 2009 and 2011.
+He was on the 2009, 2011, 2012, 2013, 2014, and 2015 championship teams making him the most decorated male tennis in World Team Tennis history and was named Male MVP for 2009 and 2011.
 Paes retired from professional tennis in 2020, following his last Davis Cup tie in Croatia, with a record 1295 weeks spent ranked in the Top 100 in men's doubles.

 On 20 July 2024, he was inducted into the International Tennis Hall of Fame in Newport, Rhode Island.
+Paes subsequently became the first Asian man to be inducted into the hall.